 Main navigation | Main content

 We’re hiring, and we need the best!
-Join us and be a part of our new initiative to enhance Minnesota's strengths in robotics, sensors, and manufacturing.
+Join us and be a part of our new initiative to enhance Minnesota's strengths in robotics, sensors, and advanced manufacturing.

 The University of Minnesota is launching a new initiative funded by the State of Minnesota called MnDRIVE (Minnesota Discovery, Research and InnoVation Economy) focused on advancing Minnesota’s economy and positioning the state as a leader in key industries.
 The four focus areas include: